 - (b) The amount included in "Less Than 1 Year" reflects anticipated contributions to our various pension plans.
 Anticipated contributions beyond one year are not determinable.
-The total accrued benefit liability for our pension plans recognized as of December 31, 2017 was \$43.7 million.
+The total accrued benefit liability for our pension plans recognized as of December 31, 2018 was \$37.0 million.
 This amount is impacted by, among other items, pension expense funding levels, changes in plan demographics and assumptions, and investment returns on plan assets.
 Therefore, we are unable to make a reasonably reliable estimate of the amount and period in which the liability might be paid, and did not include this amount in the contractual obligations table.
-See Note 12 to the " Consolidated Financial Statements" for further information. - (c) Capital commitment obligations consist primarily of cash that we are obligated to pay to our limited partnership and limited liability corporation investees.
-These investees make equity investments in various development stage biopharmaceutical and medical device companies, and it is not certain if and/or when these payments will be made. - (d) As of December 31, 2017, the gross liability for uncertain tax positions, including interest, was \$235.9 million.
-We had been pursuing an APA between the Switzerland and United States governments for the years 2009 through 2013, with the possibility of a roll-forward of the results to subsequent years.
-During December 2017, U.S. and Swiss Competent Authorities agreed on the terms of several of the transactions covered by the APA, including a roll-forward of some of the results through 2020.
-The remaining terms of transactions not covered by the final bilateral agreement will be reviewed by the IRS as part of the traditional exam process for the tax years beyond 2011.
-These transfer pricing matters are significant to our consolidated financial statements, and the final outcome of the negotiations is uncertain.
+See Note 12 to the "Consolidated Financial Statements" for further information. - (c) As of December 31, 2018, the gross liability for uncertain tax positions, including interest, was \$157.2 million and relates primarily to transfer pricing matters.
+During 2018, we executed an Advance Pricing Agreement ("APA") between the United States and Switzerland governments for tax years 2009 through 2020 covering various transfer pricing matters and we have updated our transfer pricing policies accordingly.
+Certain intercompany transactions covering tax years 2015 through 2018 were not resolved and those related tax positions remain uncertain.
+These transfer pricing matters may be significant to our consolidated financial statements, and the final outcome of the negotiations is uncertain.
 Management believes that adequate amounts of tax and related penalty and interest have been provided in income tax expense for any adjustments that may result for our uncertain tax positions.
-We are unable to make a reasonably reliable estimate of the amount and period in which the liability might be paid, and did not include this amount in the contractual obligations table. - (e) We acquire assets still in development, enter into research and development arrangements, acquire businesses, and sponsor certain clinical trials that often require milestone, royalty, or other future payments to third-parties, contingent upon the occurrence of certain future events.
+We are unable to make a reasonably reliable estimate of the amount and period in which the liability might be paid, and did not include this amount in the contractual obligations table. - (d) We acquire assets still in development, enter into research and development arrangements, acquire businesses, and sponsor certain clinical trials that often require milestone, royalty, or other future payments to third-parties, contingent upon the occurrence of certain future events.
 In situations where we have no ability to influence the achievement of the milestone or otherwise avoid the payment, we have included those payments in the table above.
 However, we have excluded from the table contingent milestone payments and other contingent liabilities for which we cannot reasonably predict future payments or for which we can avoid making payment by unilaterally deciding to stop development of a product or cease progress of a clinical trial.
-We estimate that these contingent payments could be up to approximately \$680.0 million if all milestones or other contingent obligations were met.
+We estimate that these contingent payments could be up to \$585.0 million if all milestones or other contingent obligations are met.
 This amount includes certain milestone-based contingent obligations that may be paid through a combination of cash and issuance of common stock.